IgniteUI/igniteui-xplat-docs/doc/en/components/dashboard-tile.md

 # {Platform} Dashboard Tile Overview

-The {Platform} Dashboard Tile component is a container control that visualizes an DataSource collection or single data point by generating a data visualization control from the {ProductName} toolset based on the schema of that data.
-It also uses the `Toolbar` to further interact with and customize these data visualization controls.
+The {Platform} Dashboard Tile is a automatic data visualization component which determines via analysis of a DataSource collection/array or single data point what would be the most appropriate visualization to display.
+It then also provides a further suite of tools in its embedded `Toolbar` that let you alter the visualization that is presented in a variety of ways.

+A wide variety of visualizations may be selected for display depending on the shape of the provided data including, but not limited to: Category Charts, Radial and Polar Charts, Scatter Charts, Geographic Maps, Radial and Linear Gauges, Financial Charts and Stacked Charts.

+Interacting with the chart type menu in the toolbar will allow for selecting a different visualization among the list of likely candidates.

 ## {Platform} Dashboard Tile Example